308 Comments

 Part of the problem comparing cities is that the line between “city” and “suburb” does not necessarily correspond to the actual city lines.
 I’m a lifelong New Yorker who has also lived for a time in DC and Boston.
 I think the “city” parts of those cities are like New York in density and walkability, but the official boundaries of those cities include land that is effectively suburban.
 The fact that 50% of people in those cities don’t drive to work is nothing to sniff at.

 Also, the suburbs of all American cities, *including New York*, are uniformly car-centric.
-New Yorkers don’t get to lecture other cities when its nearby suburbs are so full of sprawl and pedestrian unfriendly.
+New Yorkers don’t get to lecture other cities when its closest suburbs are so full of sprawl and pedestrian unfriendly.
 Bear in mind most of the people in the consolidated NY metro region actually live in the suburbs.
 This is the New York tourists don’t see.

 New York is the American city where density extends over the largest area.